Sidor som bilder

 Among her native wilds of Craven,

-Hath seen again her Father's Roof,
+Hath seen again her Father's Root,

 And put her fortitude to proof;